silverbulletmd/silverbullet/website/Page Picker.md

 The main input is the **filter phrase** and can be used to narrow down the list of page results.

+If the filter phrase contains `#tags` the results will be filtered based on matching those tags.
+That means to quickly see a list of all `#template`s you can use `#template` as a filter phrase.

 Pressing the `Enter` key will open/create the selected page.
 Pressing `Shift-Enter` will always open or the page _exactly matching_ the filter phrase.
 Therefore, if you intend to create a new page, simply type the name of the new page and hit `Shift-Enter`.

 # Result ordering